How Much Does Wood-Burning Stove Installation Cost? [2025 Data]

 Maintenance

 You should empty the ashes, clean the glass, and dust the exterior of your wood stove regularly.
-These are all easy tasks that you can tackle in under an hour.
+These are easy tasks that can be completed in under an hour.

-You’ll also want to schedule an annual chimney inspection to make sure that your chimney is clean, undamaged, and free from debris.
-The average chimney inspection costs $450, but it can range from $100 and $5,000, depending on the condition of your chimney and work required.
+You should also schedule an annual chimney inspection to ensure your chimney is clean, undamaged, and debris-free.
+The average inspection costs $450, but it can range from $100 to $5,000, depending on the condition of your chimney and the work required.

 Repairs

-When you’re performing routine maintenance on your wood stove, it’s a good idea to inspect its components at the same time, including the gasket, baffle, and bricks.
+When performing routine maintenance on your wood stove, it’s a good idea to inspect its components simultaneously, including the gasket, baffle, and bricks.
 If anything is damaged or malfunctioning, you may need to call a professional to repair or replace the broken parts.

 Here’s how much you can expect to pay for common wood-burning stove repairs: